Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 For What It's Worth: Stephen Stills (Sung by Buffalo Springfield)

 Across an overpass encased in chain link fence was “The Field” and “The Coach”.
 He was always making us run around the track the giving us tips on how to improve our running skills - assuring us that if you "know how to run the rest comes together easily - it all falls into place."
+As in the army he only used last names and always stood with his hands folded one inside the other behind his back.
 He was also always telling us that he was training us to go to Viet-Nam because:

 -As things stand most of you boys would be killed a very short time after arriving in Nam!
 Now why is that?